-In the third paragraph, insert a new first sentence to read as follows: “For the purposes of completion of the dangerous goods transport document as set out in 5.4.1.4.1, the packing group shown on the document shall be the most stringent packing group assigned to any individual substance in the kit.”.
+In the third paragraph, insert a new first sentence to read as follows: “For the purposes of completion of the dangerous goods transport document as set out in 5.4.1.1.1, the packing group shown on the document shall be the most stringent packing group assigned to any individual substance in the kit.”.

-Special provision 293 (b) After “Safety matches are”, insert “matches that”.
+Special provision 293 (b) After “Safety matches are”, replace “matches which” by “matches that”.

-Special provision 301 At the beginning, replace “substance” by “goods”.
-Amend the fifth sentence to read as follows: “If the machinery or apparatus contains more than one item of dangerous goods, the individual dangerous goods shall be enclosed to prevent them reacting dangerously with one another during transport (see 4.1.1.6).”.
-Delete the last sentence.

 Special provision 307 Amend to read as follows:

 “307 This entry may only be used for ammonium nitrate based fertilizers.
 They shall be classified in accordance with the procedure as set out in the Manual of Tests and Criteria, Part III, Section 39.”.

-Special Provision 308 Amend to read as follows:

-“308 Stabilization of fishmeal shall be achieved to prevent spontaneous combustion by effective application of ethoxyquin, BHT (butylated hydroxytoluene) or tocopherols (also used in a blend with rosemary extract) at the time of production.
-The said application shall occur within twelve months prior to shipment.
-Fish scrap or fish meal shall contain at least 50 ppm (mg/kg) of ethoxyquin, 100 ppm (mg/kg) of BHT or 250 ppm (mg/kg) of tocopherol based antioxidant at the time of consignment.”.

 Special provision 310 In the first paragraph, replace “cells and batteries” by “cells or batteries”, twice, and add “or LP905 of 4.1.4.3, as applicable” at the end.

-Delete special provision 312 and add: “312 (Deleted)”
+Delete special provision 312 and add: “312 (Deleted)”.

 Special provision 363 Add the following new introductory sentence: “This entry may only be used when the conditions of this special provision are met.
-No other requirements of these Regulations apply.”.
+No other requirements of RID/ADR/ADN apply.”.

 Special provision 363 (f) Replace the last sentence by the following text:

-“However, lithium batteries shall meet the provisions of 2.9.4, except that 2.9.4 (a) does not apply when pre-production prototype batteries or batteries of a small production run, consisting of not more than 100 batteries, are installed in machinery or engines.

-Where a lithium battery installed in a machinery or an engine is damaged or defective, the machinery or engine shall be transported as defined by the competent authority.”.
+[It is proposed to keep the reference special provision 667 which is more detailed for damaged or defective vehicles.]

 Special provision 363 Delete the first sub-paragraph under (g).
 Renumber existing (i) to (vi) under current (g) as (g) to (l).
 Add a new sub-paragraph (m) to read as follows:

 “(m) The requirements specified in packing instruction P005 of 4.1.4.1 shall be met.”.